Abbey Library of St. Gall, Switzerland

-Containing a searchable database of over 5,500 early Christian ecclesiastical settlements in Ireland from the 5th to 12th centuries this is a joint project with the National University of Ireland, Maynooth and is funded by the Irish Research Council for the Humanities and Social Sciences.
+Containing a searchable database of over 5,500 early Christian ecclesiastical settlements in Ireland from the 5th to 12th centuries this is a joint project with the National University of Ireland, Maynooth and is funded by the Irish Research Council.

 Oxford Centre for Byzantine Research

 The Oxford Centre for Byzantine Research was established in the summer of 2010 to present and promote research activity by senior scholars working in Byzantine Studies and related fields.

 The Centre hosts and helps fund conferences, colloquia and special lectures, and also commissions and supports research projects by researchers working in Oxford and with close links with the University.

 Oxford has long been one of the world's leading centres for Byzantine Studies, where many scholars of the highest calibre have made their careers, including Dimitri Obolensky, Cyril Mango, Elizabeth Jeffreys, James Howard-Johnston, Sebastian Brock, Nigel Wilson, Robert Thomson, Kallistos Ware and Averil Cameron.